 The 2016 National Research Infrastructure (NRI) Roadmap identified a NEPS as a potential new research capability and a scoping study was endorsed via the 2018 Research Infrastructure Investment Plan.
 In November 2019 the NEPS Scoping Study team prepared an submitted a final System Design of NEPS.

 The System Design document incorporates the thinking of the NEPS Scoping Study Expert Panel and ideas arising from the Scoping Study’s pilot stage consultations with select stakeholders.
 It comprises the following elements:

-The document addresses the mechanisms required to support networking or federation across existing NRI, national, and State and Territory environmental data and to deliver a capability that facilitates access to integrated data and modelling.
+The document addresses the mechanisms required to support networking or federation across existing NRI, national, and State and Territory environmental monitoring systems data and to deliver a capability that facilitates access to integrated data and modelling.

 Submissions to the NEPS Scoping Study can be structured around the System Design (above) or they can comprise broader ideas and comments.